Meet the Therapist

 Do you decide what to work on, or does the client?

 My focus early on in the first session is always on the client’s goals and what they hope to get from their investment of time, money, and energy in therapy.
-I usually ask clients what brings them to therapy and what do they hope to get out of this experience.
+I ask clients in the first 10-minutes what brings them to therapy and what do they hope to get out of this experience.

 Do you focus on the problem or the solution?